princz-1/Function-Recursion-in-C-language/README.md

 # Function-in-C-language
-Functions:- Function is a set of instructions or indepandent program that performs a specific task.
+ Function:- Function is a set of instructions or indepandent program that performs a specific task.